Navid-S-B/replicating_git/README.md

 I used a hidden folder to hold the saved code, but I also added rules and conditions where files are not uneccessarily overwritten nor accidently deleted.

 This project will be continued to be improved on, to improve my shell scripting skills!

+Refer to the spec for further detail.